maxprogram/bloctree/README.md

 All files are human-readable.
 This is for both transparency and to make it easier to track changes over time.

+## Updating

+To migrate your Bloctree to a new version, after updating the Bloctree software, run `bloctree migrate`.
+Adding `-v 0.0.0` will specify the version to migrate to.

 ## Accounting books

 ```sh